MeghanaCode/MUSEC/README.md

 4. Once the RNA bamfiles have completed downloading convert them to [fastq](./Preprocessing/Download).

-5. Once RNA bam files are download convert them to fastq.

 6. Prepare parameter file which where the file paths are for input

 7. Run MAX